-Sociology 5501 Self and Personality-3 credits
+Sociology 5501 Self and Personality--3 credits

-Topics cor idered include biological, psychological, and cultural basis of behavior: self and personality development; processes of thinking and intellligence; emotional adjustment and mental hygiene.
+Topics considered include biological, psychological, and cultural basis of behavior: self and personality development; processes of thinking and intellligence; emotional adjustment and mental hygiene.
 This is an advanced study of theories of personality and adjustment.

-Sociology 5639 Social Casework-3 credits

-A study of the method and objectives.
-The individual in relation to his cultural background; the skills in interviewing, understanding the client's problem, and selection and referral to appropriate resources.

-Sociology 5202 The Family-3 credits

-The study of the present-day American family and marriage relationships, mate selection, and the family budget.

-Sociology 5310 Juvenile Delinquency-3 credits

-Cases typical of those encountered by school personnel, psychologists, social workers, police, and probation officers are the basis for discussion of methods used for identifying problem situations, for securing appropriate treatment and effecting cooperation in the community.

-Science\

-Science 5517 Conservation of Natural Resources-3 credits

-Study of conservation practices.
-Field study includes trips to forests, farms, mines, quarries, streams, and the ocean.

-Science 5557 Advanced Conservation of Natural Resources-3 credits

-Readings and discussions of natural resources in conjunction with field trips under the leadership of various specialists in forestry, agronomy, geology, fish culturists, and biologists.

-Biology 5414 Community Health-3 credits

-A course designed to acquaint the student with community health problems, prevention and control of diseases, and with the agencies which deal with these problems.

-Science 5628 Workshop in Science-3 credits

-Opportunity for study in selected areas for teachers in service in elementary and secondary schools.
+Sociology 5639 Social Casework-3 credits A study of the method and objectives.
+The individual in relation to his cultural background; the skills in interviewing, understanding the client's methods and referral Sociology 5202 to appropriate resources.
+The Family-3 credits The study of the present-day American family and marriage relationships, mate selection, husband-wife relationships, parent-child relationships, family disorganization, and the family hudget Sociology 5310 Juvenile Delinguency-3 credits Cases typical of those encountered by school personnel, psychologists, social workers, police, and probation officers are the basis for discussion of methods used for identifying problem situations, for securing appropriate treatment and effecting cooperation in the community.
+Science Science 5517 Conservation of Natural Resources-3 credits Study of conservation practices.
+Field study includes trips to forests, farms, mines, quarties, streams, and the occess Science 5557 quarries, streams, and the ocean.
+Advanced Conservation of Natural Resources-3 credits readings and discussions of natural recourses in the second or the Distant First leadership of various specialists in forestry, agronomy, geology, fish culturists, and biologists.
+B1010gy 5414 A course designed to acquaint the student with community health problems, prevention Science 5628 and control of diseases, and with the agencies which deal with these problems, prevention Workshop in Science-3 credits Opportunity for study in selected areas for teachers in service in elementary and secondary schools.
 Study of mechanics, heat, astronomy, and the interrelations of matter and energy with particular emphasis on recent advances in these areas.
-For students interested in the study of special problems in physical science.
+For students interested in the study of special problems in physical science. · ····································

-\See page 8.
+•See page 8.